AlexanderSenf/pipelines_intro/README.md

 used (for example, if the Python script has input parameters) then these are specified as input parameters in the CWL `inputs:` section.
-It is also possible to use default values, or to pre-process input values based on other information availabe at run-time.
+It is also possible to use default values, or to pre-process input values based on other information available at run-time.

 ## Option 4: Intro to CWL: using Docker

 In many cases the code requires a specific environment, possibly also very specific versions of libraries, etc. One of the easiest ways to provide that is by using a Docker container to run the code defined in a CWL step.
+In fact, the Docker command used to run this is part of the standard output.

-In this example the requiremens are minimal: Python 3 and ruffus.
+In this example the requirements are minimal: Python 3 and ruffus.
 This leads to a very simple `Dockerfile` suitable for this pipeline:
 ```
 FROM python:3.6-slim-buster